gravitylens/stopwatch/README.md

 # Stopwatch

 This is a terminal-based stopwatch application written in Python.
 It displays the elapsed time in the terminal using large digits.
-The spacebar starts and stops the timer, 'r' resets the timer to zero, and 'q' quits the application.
+The spacebar starts and stops the timer, 'c' clears the timer, 'p' toggles the display of past times, and 'q' quits the application.

 ## Requirements